laminlabs/lamin-blog/docs/2022/nbproject.md

 ## Solutions chosen by nbproject

-nbproject complements pipeline and compute environment packaging solutions without requiring an additional centralized platform: nbproject is a lightweight Python package that works without connecting to any centralized platform.
+nbproject complements pipeline and compute environment packaging solutions: nbproject is a lightweight Python package that works without connecting to any centralized platform.
 It addresses problems as follows:

 1. _Project is an unstructured collection of notebooks, code, and data files._ nbproject allows configuring arbitrary project- and management-related metadata.
 Its id and version fields allow anchoring notebooks in a graph of R&D operations of an entire team.
 2. _Notebook cells aren't consecutively executed._ nbproject provides a publishing workflow that checks for consecutiveness & the presence of a title and versions the notebook.